sortecoevo/sortee/content/codeofconduct.md

 ---

 The Society for Open Reliable Transparent Ecology and Evolutionary biology (SORTEE) holds professional conferences and other events to enable its members to work to improve methods and practices in ecology, evolutionary biology, and related disciplines, build professional networks, and receive continuing education.
 SORTEE is dedicated to providing a harassment-free event experience for everyone, regardless of gender, race, ethnicity, sexual orientation, gender identity, gender expression, disability, age, appearance, religion, or other group status.
 We do not tolerate harassment of event participants in any form.
-Event participants violating these rules may be sanctioned or expelled without a refund at the discretion of the SORTEE Executive Committee or event organizers.
+Event participants violating these rules may be sanctioned or expelled without a refund at the discretion of the SORTEE Board of Directors or event organizers.

 SORTEE is dedicated to diversity, equity, inclusion, and the free expression of ideas.
 SORTEE seeks to provide an environment in which diverse participants may learn, network, and enjoy the company of colleagues in an environment of mutual respect.
 We recognize a shared responsibility to create and hold that environment for the benefit of all.
 Some behaviors, therefore, are specifically prohibited: